a7hybnj2/MacOS_KillKey/README.md

     - Unknown, its **untested**.
 - Is there recommended hardware?
     - There will be a wiki page on hardware.
+- Does this kill my git gpg-key
+    - It seems to mess it up somehow.
+Probabley because of the 'FORCE' logout.
+    - Run `gpgconf --kill gpg-agent` and it should reload and work again.

 # TODO:
 - [ ] Does the plist prevent sleep?